Norway terror attacks: Anders Breivik changes his name to Fjotolf Hansen

 It says that "fewer than four people, or no-one" use the first name Fjotolf.

-Breivik, an anti-Muslim extremist, killed eight people in Oslo with a bomb, and then gunned down 69 others - many of them teenagers - at a summer youth camp on the island of Utoya.
+Breivik, a far-right extremist, killed eight people in Oslo with a bomb, and then gunned down 69 others - many of them teenagers - at a summer youth camp on the island of Utoya.

 Before carrying out the attacks he circulated a 1,500-page manifesto signed "Andrew Berwick" - the Anglicised version of his name.